Raj-GMITS/flutter-ios-useful-commands/README.md

 6. `flutter pub get`: Retrieves the dependencies listed in the `pubspec.yaml` file for the Flutter project.

 7. `pod install`: Installs the dependencies specified in the `Podfile` using CocoaPods.

-Make sure to run this command in the ios directory of your Flutter project.

 Overall, these commands are often used in a specific sequence to clean up any existing build artifacts, remove dependencies managed by CocoaPods, update the dependencies, and re-install them for an iOS Flutter project.